Shin Ramyun Black vs Original: Which Is Actually Better?

 A detailed comparison of Shin Ramyun Black and the Original version to find out which instant noodle reigns supreme in Seoul's bustling food scene.

 In the heart of Seoul, where convenience and flavour collide, instant ramen plays a starring role in the fast-paced lifestyle.
 Among the sea of options, Shin Ramyun has carved out a massive following, particularly for its two prominent variants: the Original Shin Ramyun and the newer Shin Ramyun Black.
-But which one is genuinely better?
-Having tried both on numerous occasions, I’ve gathered my thoughts and observations.
+This post examines the nuances of both, drawing on firsthand experiences and observations from various neighborhoods and local eateries.

 Original Shin Ramyun: The Classic